Enterprise Centralized Configuration Server as a shared service

 To deploy ECCS as a shared service, you mustserver as the ECCS and configure first server to be a server group member.
 Y on a separate computer for administering the ECCS, and then configure the load balancer.

-Before you proceed with the installation, review the guideline for deploying ECCS as a shared service.
-Then perform the required installations in a correct sequence, as described in Deploying BMC Remedy shared services.
+Before you proceed with the installation, review the topics in the Deploying BMC Remedy shared services section.

 Benefits of ECCS as a shared service